hcr923fm/cupo-backup/index.md

 *Cupo* is an incremental backup system, designed to back up a file tree to Amazon Glacier, uploading only the files that have changed between backups and maintaining redundant versions for retrieval.

-## Getting Cupo
+## Finding Cupo
 Find *Cupo* on [GitHub]({{ site.github.repository_url }}).

 ### Latest Release
 To grab the latest release, download the source.
 It's all Python - no compilation required!
+Just [download and install the prerequisites](https://calmcl1.github.com/cupo-backup/quick-start#installing), clone the git repo, and you're good to go!

 Latest Version: **{{ site.github.releases[0].name }}**
 [Download .tar]({{ site.github.releases[0].tarball_url }})